Chefs Notes

 Pan-Fry

-Pan-fry can mean to either cook in a shallow pan on the stovetop in a small amount of oil over moderate heat.
-It is often used as an interchangeable term for sautéeing however pan-fried items are oven coated in bread crumbs or flour prior to cooking.
-Pan-frying differs from shallow-frying in that much less oil is used to pan-fry generally only 1-2 tbsp.
+Pan-fry can mean to cook in a shallow pan on the stovetop in a small amount of oil over moderate heat.
+It is often used as an interchangeable term for sauteing, however pan-fried items are often coated in bread crumbs or flour prior to cooking.
+Pan-frying differs from shallow-frying in that much less oil is used, generally only 1-2 tbsp.

 Pinch

-Often in recipes, you will be told to "add a pinch of salt" or "a pinch of cinnamon".
+Often in recipes, you will be told to "add a pinch of salt" or "a pinch of cinnamon."
 A pinch is an amount you can pick up between the ends of your thumb and index finger.
 In the case of salt, you would reach your thumb and index finger into the salt dish (best not to use a shaker), and pinch your fingers together.
-The amount of salt between those two fingers is a pinch. and you have a pinch of salt.
-Occasionally the middle finger may be included in the pinch though this won't drastically increase the amount of salt that is picked up.
+The amount of salt between those two fingers is a pinch.
+Occasionally the middle finger may be included in the pinch though this will not drastically increase the amount picked up.

 Poach (poached, poaching)

 To poach is to cook in simmering water.
 This style of cooking is most typically used for eggs and fish.
 It is important when poaching that the water is not boiling.
 The water should be hardly moving.
 Because the foods most commonly poached are fragile, the vigorous motion of boiling will break the food.
-Also, the high-heat of boiling can have a negative effect on the texture of foods.
+Also, the high heat of boiling can have a negative effect on the texture of foods.
+For a detailed look at poaching eggs, see my poached egg guide.

 Poaching can be done in plain water, flavoured water, olive oil, beer, or wine.